der-bingle/scripture-references/site/src/access/enhancer/index.md

 `<script type="module" crossorigin src="https://collection.fetch.bible/enhance.js"></script>`

 It will automatically execute and transform all references it finds in the user's language, using the default translation for that language.
-Add the following attribute to force it to use the given bibles `data-trans="eng_bsb,grc_sr"`.
+Add the following attribute to force it to use the given bibles `data-trans="eng_bsb,grc_sr"`, or `data-plain` to disable the default theme and make links look like regular links.
 To configure any additional settings, use the standard import method below.

 ::: info TIP -- Transform other people's websites